imgag/ngs-bits/doc/tools/VcfAnnotateFromVcf/index.md

 ## Help and ChangeLog

-The fill parameter list and changelog can be found [here](../VcfAnnotateFromVcf.md).
+The full parameter list and changelog can be found [here](../VcfAnnotateFromVcf.md).

 [back to ngs-bits](https://github.com/imgag/ngs-bits)